The Five Greatest Warriors: Max Epper

 The second sub-group was in an airfield in Botswana, as they were unable to reach the Second Vertex in time.
 The group is composed of Prof. Max Epper (Wizard); Zoe Kissane (Princess); Sky Monster; Lily West (Jack West's adopted daughter, the Oracle of Siwa); Ono (a Neetha tribesman from the Congo) and Dr. Diane Cassidy (an anthropologist studying the Neetha).
 The items they have with them are the Seeing Stone of Delphi, and a Neetha inclinometer.
 They were last seen escaping from a group of South African F-15's.

 Zahir al Abbas

 Zahir al Abbas (Pooh Bear) is travelling to Israel to rescue his friend, Ben Cohen (Stretch) from the Mossad who have placed a $16 million bounty on his head for betraying them at the Hanging Gardens of Babylon in Seven Ancient Wonders.

 Wolf

 The main antagonist, Johnathan West Sr. holds all the cards.
 He is in the possession of the Philosopher's stone, the Firestone, the Killing Stone of the Maya, and the pillars from the first two Vertices.
 He has also captured Lily West's friend, Alby Calvin, and leaves him at the Second Vertex.

 The Japanese Blood Brotherhood

-The secondary antagonists, who seek to destroy the world to erase Japan's humiliation after World War II.
+The secondary antagonists seek to destroy the world to erase Japan's humiliation after World War II.
 They are led by Epper's colleague, Professor 'Tank' Tanaka, and have the third pillar in their possession.